BelT26/Finding-Pluto/README.md

 All other images were downloaded from Pixabay from the following contributors:
-Cartoon images for flight path: Pauolo Cesar Ventura Cartoon image above question: Julieta Mascarella Images for planet stats: WikiImages
+Cartoon images for flight path: Pauolo Cesar Ventura Ufo illustration above question: Julieta Mascarella Star illustration on final modal: Katherine Ab
+Images for planet stats: WikiImages

 Information and inspiration for the questions was taken from t NASA website, National Geographic and www.SciFacts.net.